-While the northern coast between Fortaleza and Recife takes much of the beach spotlight, the small adventure island of Santa Catarina in the south attracts many national visitors in search of outdoor activities.
-Surfers, windsurfers, scuba divers and sand-boarders love the island for a myriad good reasons.
+While the northern coast between Fortaleza and Recife takes much of the beach spotlight, the small adventure island of Santa Catarina in the south attracts many national visitors in search of outdoor activities: surfing, windsurfing, scuba diving and sand-boarding.

 But if that’s not your thing, there are also a few hikes to pretty beaches and viewpoints.
 The south of the island is less built-up than the north; it has a more melancholy flair to it with its lonesome lighthouses and fishing boats.
 Don’t miss the short hike to Lagoinha do Leste and a ball of açai on your way back!

 Florianópolis –or simply Floripa for friends– is a good medium-size base to explore the island.
 Although we’re not much into outdoor sports, we were very happy we added it to our Brazil backpacking route.